 Tom: This is hopeless!
 There's got to be an easier way to make a living.
 I'll never get through to him.
 I wish I could tell Jack what I think, but I don't want to put him on the defensive.
 I've got to stay cool.
-Tom: Look, Jack, if you solve all their problems, how are we going to empower our employees?

-JACK: Well, to be honest with you, Tom, the signal I'm getting from above is that my job is to produce the numbers without, you know, upsetting people.
+Jack: Well, to be honest with you, Tom, the signal I'm getting from above is that my job is to produce the numbers without, you know, upsetting people.
 To be fair, I think I'm doing that.